OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 randomization) on macOS you might need to open `TOPPView.app` and `TOPPAS.app` while holding <kbd>ctrl</kbd> and accept the warning.
 If the app still does not open, you might need to move them from **Applications** > **OpenMS-2.7.0** to e.g. your Desktop and back.
 ```
-On Linux, you can extract KNIME to a folder of your choice and for TOPPView you need to install OpenMS via your package manager or build it on your own with the instructions under www.openms.de/documentation.
+On Linux, you can extract KNIME to a folder of your choice and for TOPPView you need to install OpenMS via your package manager or build it on your own with the instructions under the [API reference](www.openms.de/documentation) website.

 ```{note}
 If you have installed OpenMS on Linux or macOS via your package